 The disadvantage with this is that up until recently, cameras with dual card slots have typically been bigger, and more importantly, heavier.
 This isn’t because they have to be, for example the Sony a7rIII and the Sony a9 are small cameras.
 Not everyone can afford to buy the Sony a7rIII or the Sony a9 though; many lightweight, small, mirrorless interchangeable lens cameras still have single card slots.

 It’s not a perfect solution to have dual card slots either.
 If someone steals your camera or it fries, you might lose both cards.
-It’s also worth considering that on some models, the second slots are slower (this is true with the Canon 5d Mk III, Sony a7rIII, sony a9, etc.) and this may screw with your shooting style.
+It’s also worth considering certain models shoot at a slower rate when both slots are used (this is true with the Canon 5d Mk III, Sony a7rIII, sony a9, etc.) and this may screw with your shooting style.
 Nonetheless, I believe dual card slots are the best portable backup option for a travel photographer especially if you combine it with an SSD.

 A dedicated device: perhaps the worst option for travel photography